-A global offer to cellular infection and response
+A global offer to study cellular infection and response

 Thanks to its cellular biology platform, Smaltis offers different study models on eukaryotic cells.